 “…the people that do know their God shall be strong, and do exploits” (Dan 11:32 KJV).

 In our modern society we love to read about fictional heroes and heroines in ancient mythology or contemporary novels because they stir us and reach into our hearts.
-But the Bible abounds with stories of genuine heroes, real people with flaws and weakness such as David and Samson, women with undaunted courage such as Deborah and Esther, women of great faith such as Leah, Ruth and Hannah, wise women such as Abigail, wise men such as Solomon, and so on.
+But the Bible abounds with stories of real-life heroes, real people with flaws and weakness such as David and Samson, women with undaunted courage such as Deborah and Esther, women of great faith such as Leah, Ruth and Hannah, wise women such as Abigail, wise men such as Solomon, and so on.
 The accounts of these true heroes are meant to encourage Christians to face the difficulties and opposition of our enemies and embolden us to live as God’s people on this earth and in this life.

 Heroes with Feet of Clay